 - Brush both side the chicken with 1/2 cup of the Barbecue sauce.
 Place the chicken on the cooling rack.
 Spray the chicken (the part of the chicken that is facing up) with baking spray.

-- Cook the chicken for 45 minutes.
+- Cook the chicken for 45 minutes or until cooked through.
 Flip the chicken and rotate the pan halfway through the cooking time.

 - After the chicken has cooked.
 Baste the chicken with the remainder barbecue sauce and cook the chicken for another 5 minutes.